 Fuel Type: What type of gasoline should I use in my outboard?

-The minimum octane rating that you should use is 87, however, the mfg recommends using gasoline with an octane rating of 89 or higher when possible.
+The minimum octane rating that you should use is 87, with no more than 10%e ethanol.
+However, it is highly recommended to use non-ethanol gasoline with an octane rating of 89 or higher when possible.

 Electric Start Models: Do they have back-up manual start also?

 Yes.
 All tiller operated outboards equipped with electric start (30hp and below) also have the standard manual thru-cowling pull cord.
 You do not have to remove the cowling or do anything special.
 No more missed boating trips due to a dead battery.
 All electric start models also feature a 12V charging system as standard pre-installed equipment so engines can be manually crank started to recharge a dead or weak battery.